 SEO stands for search engine optimization.
 It is the process of improving a web page so that search engines will display it at the top of the search results page (SERP) when someone searches for a keyword that is related to the topic of the page.
 SEO can be performed on any type of web page but is most often used by businesses with websites that sell products or services on the Internet.
+Some businesses even use a white label seo company to grow their business portfolio whilst their affiliate partner creates all the SEO services for them.
+Therefore, SEO is an advantageous marketing strategy for any type of business to use.

 If you are a blogger, you know that you are in the trenches.
 You’re trying your best to get your blog noticed.
 You want people to read your blog, and you want them to read it regularly.